drivendataorg/zamba/docs/docs/models/species-detection.md

 ### Architecture

-The `european` model starts from the trained `time_distributed` model, and then replaces and trains the final output layer to predict European species.
+The `european` model starts from the a previous version of the `time_distributed` model, and then replaces and trains the final output layer to predict European species.

+<a id='european-training-data'></a>

 ### Training data